winspool/tgwatcher/README.md

 # tgwatcher

+The Game Watcher

-A telegram bot to remotely check, what a system at home is doing.
+Check remotely, what a system at home is doing.
+Example usage is an Android emulator running a game.

 This needs far less bandwidth compared to a full blown remote control software

-Other backends should follow (DeltaChat as example)
+# Backends

+* Telegram bot
+* EMails (DeltaChat)

+# Systems

+* Linux (X11)
+* windows
+* Android